val-pin/adam-p-markdown/Compatibility.md

 * There's no options page.
 However, you can open the "Config Editor" from the Preferences dialog and copy/paste options from Firefox's or Thunderbird's equivalent config editor (`about:config` in Firefox, "Config Editor" in Thunderbird). *Note*: Make them all string values.
   * I just couldn't figure out how to open a tab with the options page.
 This will probably require the assistance of Postbox or someone familiar with developing for it.
-* Line breaks can appear mysteriously in code blocks.
-Postbox seems to insert unescaped newlines into the raw email when sending, which cause problems if they appear in the middle of a `<pre>` block.
-* Gmail and Thunderbird reply exclusion doesn't work in Postbox.
-It doesn't seem to put the original email in a `<blockquote>`.
-You will have to use *Markdown Here's* [selection conversion](https://github.com/adam-p/markdown-here#selectionpiecemeal-conversion), like with Yahoo and Hotmail.
-* Postbox won't be a first-class client for *Markdown Here*, partly because my trial license for it expires soon.
-If something breaks, create an issue.

 <a name="facebook"/>